 Basically, thickness planers are available in two types of motors, they are the electric induction motors and the electric universal motors.
 The induction motors are heavy, more sturdy and highly durable and are usually preferred for static installations in workshops or industries but not portable, while the universal motors are lightweight will less efficiency.

-A lot of cheap models of thickness planer comes with a universal motor which is lightweight, and in a way, effective but the truth is, they don’t do well on the harder types of wood.
+A lot of cheap models of thickness planer come with a universal motor that is lightweight, and in a way, effective but the truth is, they don’t do well on the harder types of wood.
 However, it all depends on the type of work you do in your workshop; so you can go the induction motor which weighs more and will work on all types of wood you would want to work with.

 Noise and Sounds

 Another thing to do before spending your money on a new power tool is to see the tool when it is in action.
 The professional woodworking workshops are always busy with noise coming from the sound of machines used.